jjenkov/pde-pdl-specification/pdl-specification.md

 As mentioned, the POS2 syntax variation is not finalized and has not been tested (implemented) nor benchmarked.
 More info will be added when this work has been carried out.

+## Token Types

+Polymorph Data Language has a set of token types that is should be able to represent - regardless of which syntax variation that is used (which one becomes the final one is not yet decided).
+This section lists the token types and shows how they would look in the different syntax variations suggested so far.

+Note: As PDL is designed for streaming of data - there is no "root" token or root "object" - like you would normally have in JSON or XML.

+### Comments
+Comment tokens are intended for inserting comments into the PDL documents.
+YAML and XML has comments, but JSON and CSV does not have a standard comment format.
+Comments are useful e.g. in test data documents and in configuration files.

+A PDL comment token would look like this:

+POS0:

+    #This is a comment;

+POS1:

+    #This is a comment;

+POS2:

+    #This is a comment;

+One disadvantage of this comment format is, if you need to comment out a section of PDL tokens.
+Since the comment token has the same end marker character as many other tokens, you will end up having to comment out each token by itself, like this:

+POS0:

+    #This is a single-token comment;

+    #+123;
+    #/789.00;
+    #"This is a text;

+Notice how each of the tokens below the first comment token must be commented out individually, since each of them ends with a ; which marks the end of a comment token too.
+This is annoying - but something an editor would be able to handle more easily for you.

+I guess that in some situations it can also make it easier to comment out a single token in the middle of a line, because you just have to put a # character in front of that token and it becomes a comment.

+Regardless of this syntax "disadvantage" - it is better to have comments available than not having comments available at all like in JSON.
+Also, having the comment syntax conform to the general token syntax structure makes a tokenizer much easier to implement.

+### Boolean
+### Integers
+### Floating Point Numbers
+### ASCII Text
+### UTF-8 Text
+### UTC Date and Time
+### Copy
+### Reference
+### Key
+### Object
+### Table
+### Metadata